ADD CONDITION

 Adults and children 12 years and over can use this drug.
 Children under 12 years should not use it.

-How should adults and children over 12 use this drug?
+How should adults and children 12 years and over take this drug?

 Dissolve 1 lozenge slowly in your mouth and repeat every 2 hours as needed or as directed by a doctor.

-Yes, if you have a severe or persistent sore throat, or if it's accompanied by high fever, headache, nausea, or vomiting, consult a doctor promptly.
+Yes, consult a doctor if you have a severe sore throat, especially if accompanied by difficulty breathing, fever, headache, or nausea.
+Do not use for more than 2 days.

 What should I do if my symptoms do not improve?